KhizarAziz/end-to-end-ML-Pipeline/README.md

 # end-to-end-ML-Pipeline
-This repo contains code to have an end to end ML pipeline for Sentiment Analysis.
+This repo contains code to have an end to end ML pipeline.